|

 Hatchlings pierce the eggshell using an egg-tooth like appendage ( actually an egg-caruncle) gradually enlarging this opening by biting small pieces from the eggshell and pushing with the front legs.

-T. graeca, T. hermanni and T. marginata.
+Immediately hatching begins the eggs should be kept under continuous observation.
+Hatching can take some time; between 2-5 hours is average for T. graeca, T. hermanni and T. marginata.
 Once access to air has been gained, the young tortoise will often stay in the egg for a day or more gradually gaining in strength and allowing time for the egg-sac to be properly absorbed.
 If a hatchling is in obvious trouble and is clearly weakening then careful assistance can be given.
 Provided that hatching is in full progress giving such aid will not do any harm.
 Do not ever initiate hatching artificially - even if it appears that the 'normal' incubation period is long past and hatching is overdue.
 Tortoises have been hatching without assistance from humans for millions of years and really don't need our unwelcome (and usually untimely) interference.
 If you find yourself having to break open eggs to get live hatchlings then look again at your incubation technique.
 You are going badly wrong somewhere along the line.

 Comparative egg morphology